ThisIsRuddy/m2-variation-linker/README.md

 - Populate `data/unlink.csv` with the parent_skus you want to clear the options & variations from
 - Run the script by executing `unlink` script with your chosen environment: e.g. `yarn unlink:staging`

+#### Processing Logic

+- Loops through the parent_sku found in the `unlink.csv' and removes all the existing options - this in-turn removes all the simple products that were linked to the configurable

 ---